-Consider the small business owner who’s on the verge of a significant breakthrough that could catapult their business to the next level, but they need money.
-Without a capital infusion, this person can’t hire the people or buy the needed equipment.
+Consider a small business owner on the verge of a breakthrough that could catapult their business to the next level, but who needs money.
+Without a capital infusion, this person won’t be able to hire the people or buy the needed equipment they need.
 This entrepreneur knows they need to secure a loan from a bank, but they’re dreading the process.
 Why?

-Cash flow.
+- Cash Flow.
 Managing cash flow is what bankers do best.
 Whether it’s recommending cash flow management solutions or providing advice on cash flow techniques, bankers are equipped with knowledge and tools to help you increase, smooth out or better utilize your cash flow.

-You and your business.
+- You and Your Business.
 It takes a relationship, but once it’s underway, your banker will know you and your business better than anyone else.
 Not only do they become vested in your success, but they can also offer you guidance tailored to your specific business and personal needs.

-People.
+- People.
 Your banker is likely to be your best networking opportunity.
 Bankers know many people in the business community, and they build their influence by introducing their business owner clients to their network.

 The essence of a solid banker/business owner relationship is trust and integrity, which is built over time.
 With it, you can enhance your business’s prospects significantly.
 When started early, the relationship has time to flourish before the critical needs arise, which can then be addressed as partners.

 Learn why Alpine is great for business banking by reading about our full suite of available checking accounts and loan services here.